 In fact, let's take a look at the Google Trends for the search term "real estate app" in the United States:

-The real opportunity for app promotion is in the more generic real estate keywords, like "New York Real Estate."
-Ranking organically in the search engines is an undertaking in itself, and it's highly unlikely that a mobile app page will outrank big real estate websites, but you can use paid ads to get your app in front of major keywords.
+Ranking organically in the search engines for this keyword is an undertaking in itself, and it's highly unlikely that a mobile app page will outrank big real estate websites, but you can use paid ads to get your app in front of major keywords.

 Better still, they can target ads specifically for mobile devices, and geotarget their audience right down to a specific location.
 As a result, there's a huge opportunity for increasing app awareness through paid advertising.

-In addition to letting people know about your app, it's important that it's easy to find.
+In addition to letting people know about your app, it has to be easy to find in the app store.

 Both the Google Play and Apple Store allow app descriptions and metadata to be updated.
-Ensure you have a complete profile that accurately describes your app, including the location that is served, and contains relevant keywords.
+Ensure you have a complete profile that accurately describes your app, including the location that is served, and make sure it contains relevant keywords.

 You can also make your app easy to find by including it on your website, in your email signature, and in any other location where buyers and sellers might look up your company or contact info.

-Does your real estate business have an app?
+Does your real estate business need an app?
 Take a leap forward and learn more about branding the REW IDX App for iOS and Android for your business.